-As an artist-curator, Alice runs ATRII, a ‘living archive’, a collective project and cultural association hosted at the City Archive in Milan (Cittadella degli Archivi).
-The archive involves artists’ projects for the future, constantly in evolution until their realization.
-The project — also a working methodology — investigates the concept of ‘atrium’ from a processual and theoretical point of view.
-The aim is to create an unusual comparison between artist, space, commission, and public, creating new opportunities and tools to enjoy contemporary art and architecture.
-ATRII is also part of The Independent at MAXXI Museum in Rome – a research project that focuses on the identification and the promotion of independent thinkers and spaces.
+As an artist-curator, she founded ATRII Open Archive: a collective project hosted at Cittadella degli Archivi, Milan city archive, which uses contemporary art to investigate the concept of the atrium from a processual and theoretical point of view.
+ATRII is also part of The Independent by MAXXI Museum in Rome: a research project that focuses on the identification and promotion of independent thinkers and spaces.

 How is fieldwork part of your practice?

-Fieldwork for me has a double meaning.
-It is time I spend on sites photographing, walking, collecting, looking, breathing, thinking, hoping, studying, listening and doing all those things I do differently when in my hometown (wherever a hometown is); or, in my studio (everywhere I decide I have one); it’s also the theoretical space of my own and first working media: photography.
-Fieldwork for me is questioning my working methodology and creating a space of criticism inside my own art practice.
-To do so, I often need an environment that challenges myself, my choices and my tools.
+Fieldwork, for me, is questioning my working methodology, is creating a space of criticism inside my own art practice.
+To do so, I often need an environment that helps challenge myself, my choices, and my tools.
 It’s like saying my art practice is also my field of practice.
-Sounds cryptic maybe, but questioning the chosen media and evolving from that choice into an unknown direction is much more similar to exploring a new geographic site, than just trying a new film or lens for the camera.
-I could say my practice is my field and I apply it to what I want to investigate at moments related to my life – for example, mostly feelings or perspective.
+Sounds cryptic maybe, but questioning the chosen media and evolving from that choice into an unknown direction, is much more similar to exploring a new geographic site rather than just trying a new film or lens for the camera.
+So, I can say, my practice is my field, and I apply it to what I want to investigate at that moment, related to my life, for example, mostly to feelings or perspective.
 It’s creating a connection to something material that surrounds me and something immaterial that comes from my vision of life and reality.

 How would you describe your fieldwork activity?